-- Mathematics is mostly delivered through a daily lesson which includes practicing of previously taught skills followed by a main teaching input. - Where possible, cross-curricular links are incorporated, particularly with Science and Geography. - Reasoning and problem solving are also an integral part of each lesson. - To try to ensure that at least 85% of children in each year group can access the age-appropriate curriculum, intervention is delivered to narrow any gaps in learning, in addition to having small focused teaching groups within lessons. - Children are given the opportunity to work in a range of groupings enabling them to work independently or collaboratively as required. - Homework is linked to practicing skills such as multiplication tables. - Children who require 'greater depth' activities are given challenging activities within the lessons.
-Some may work beyond their age group. - Teachers follow the calculation policy when teaching calculation methods (taken from the appendices of the National Curriculum 2014).
+• Mathematics is mostly delivered through a daily lesson which includes practicing of previously taught skills followed by a main teaching input.

+• Where possible, cross-curricular links are incorporated, particularly with Science and Geography.

+• Reasoning and problem solving are also an integral part of each topic.

+• To try to ensure that at least 85% of children in each year group can access the ageappropriate curriculum, intervention is delivered to narrow any gaps in learning, in addition to having small focused teaching groups within lessons.

+• Children are given the opportunity to work in a range of groupings enabling them to work independently or collaboratively as required.

+• Homework is linked to practicing skills and children are expected to practise times tables on Time Table Rockstar weekly.

+• Children who require 'greater depth' activities are given challenging activities within the lessons.
+Some may work beyond their age group.

+• Teachers follow the calculation policy when teaching calculation methods (taken from the appendices of the National Curriculum 2014).